 - While the squash is roasting, start your quinoa mixture.
 Add the oil, garlic, measured salt, cumin, and cayenne to the water and cashews.
 Blend in a mixture or food processor until smooth.
 Transfer to a medium saucepan.

 - Rinse the quinoa in a strainer under cold water until the water runs clear.
 Transfer to the saucepan with the cashew mixture and stir to combine.

 - Bring to a simmer over medium heat.
 Reduce the heat to low and continue to simmer, stirring occasionally with a wooden spoon and making sure to scrape the bottom and sides of the pan, until the white outer casings on the quinoa have popped, about 15 to 20 minutes.
 If necessary, add additional water while cooking.
 Remove from the heat.
 The texture will be oatmeal-like.
 Taste and add more salt or pepper, if desired.

-- Over medium-low heat, saute green onion slices with butter until softened.
+- Over medium-low heat, saute green onion slices with olive oil until softened.
 Stir into quinoa mixture